REMOTE-I

 Live evaluation period

-Use the platform in real staffing workflows and gather practical operational feedback.
+Use the platform in real staffing workflows and gather practical operational feedback from the people using it daily.

 4